cambyse/PO-LGP/share/slices/RoboticsCourse.README.md

 # The RoboticsCourse slice of the MLR code base

 This code is a slice of the full MLR code base, containing code for the robotics course exercises.
-This is also the reason for the unusual directory layout.
+This is the reason for the unusual directory layout.